Kenin of US ousts No. 1 Barty to reach Australian Open final - WHIZ News

 Maybe that helped release some tension, because Kenin wouldn’t lose another point in the set.

-Barty’s first set point was wasted with a netted backhand, eliciting a collective “Awwwwww!” from the seats.
-The second was erased when Kenin ripped a good return, followed by a forehand that wrong-footed Barty.
-Another winner by Kenin, this one a swinging forehand volley, put her ahead 7-6 for her first set point.
-Barty then missed a runaround forehand.

-Not ready to concede, Barty recovered quickly, earning the match’s first break, 70 minutes in, en route to a 3-1 lead in the second set.
-That grew to 5-3, and she served for it at 5-4, but stumbled once more, getting broken there and again to end the semifinal.
+Barty broke early in the second and led 5-3, then served for it at 5-4, but stumbled once more, giving away the last three games.

-By virtue of getting to the final, Kenin will climb into the top 10 in Monday’s WTA rankings.
+Kenin now will climb into the top 10 of the rankings.
 One more win, and she’ll achieve something even more significant: The right to call herself a Grand Slam champion.

 “She deserves that respect,” Barty said, “and she deserves the recognition.”